Introduction

 Apollo scans are acquired with a Leica DSW700 photogrammetric scanner allowing for very high geometric and radiometric fidelity.
 In addition, the films are scanned at very high spatial resolutions up to 200 pixels/mm (5 microns) and an extended bit depth (14-bit A/D) in order to ensure that as much of the information content of the film is preserved.

-The real selling point of these is the resolution.
-It it much higher than that of the 2005 or 2008 JSC scans.
+The real advantage of these is the resolution.
+It it much higher than that of the 2005 and 2008 JSC scans (roughly twice and thrice the resolution, respectively).
 But unfortunately, these have many scanning artifacts.

 Inversely, a typical B&W negative ASU scan looks very bright.